spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Address tests can distinguish all documented scanout remap modes.
   - Existing CPU VRAM tests remain unchanged and passing.
+- Verification:
+  - `UM6845R.v` now remaps the EGA display fetch address using CRTC `14h[6]` dword mode, `17h[6]` byte mode, `17h[5]` word mode using MA15, default word mode using MA13, and `17h[1:0]` scanline substitution for MA14/MA13.
+  - The remap is applied only to the display-side `MA_FULL` output and leaves CPU VRAM remapping unchanged.
+  - `ega_registers_tb.sv` includes reference-helper checks that distinguish all remap modes and scanline substitution behavior.
+  - Quartus Analysis & Elaboration passed: 0 errors, 255 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-304 - Validate Row Advance And Maximum Scan Line Behavior